-Latin America Roundup: SoftBank bets on Brazilian unicorns and Konfio raises $250M for lending plans – TechCrunch
+Latin America roundup: SoftBank bets on Brazilian unicorns and Konfio raises $250M for lending plans – TechCrunch

 U.S. and Mexican investors back Flat, an Opendoor clone in Mexico

-Mexican property-tech startup, Flat, is taking the Opendoor model to Latin America.
-This startup raised an unprecedented $4.6 million in their pre-seed round led by ALL VP, with support from Liquid2 Ventures, Next Billion, Picus Capital, and angels.
+Mexican property-tech startup Flat is taking the Opendoor model to Latin America.
+This startup raised an unprecedented $4.6 million in their pre-seed round led by ALL VP, with support from Liquid2 Ventures, Next Billion, Picus Capital and angels.

 Besides Mexican e-scooter giant, Grin, Flat’s pre-seed is the largest ever for Mexico.
 Flat’s founders, Victor Noguera and Bernardo Cordero, are betting on a $25 billion home sales market in Mexico that is currently stuck in the 20th century.
 Flat will allow homeowners and buyers to gain access to accurate information about home prices (think Zillow in the U.S.), as well as managing the slow process of notarizing the purchase after the fact.
 With Flat, the startup manages everything from valuation to ownership transfer, all through their platform, and within 72 hours of purchase.